Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-I’ve always believed that there is benefits to be gained from starting an ‘anti-ageing’ diet or ‘programme’ from an early age.
+I’ve always believed that there are benefits to be gained from starting an ‘anti-aging’ diet from an early age.
 I wouldn’t recommend calorie restriction before age 20, but eating healthily from a young age is important.
-It never made sense to me to start eating healthily and looking after yourself when the damage has already accumulated, and is visible on the outside.
+It never made sense to me to start eating healthily and looking after yourself when the damage has already accumulated and is visible on the outside.

-It’s often thought that the appearance reflects what is going on inside the body – so if someone looks quite healthy on the outside, there’s a good chance that the person is healthy on the inside as well.
-This of course may not always be true, but more often that not, it probably is a good indicator of health and perhaps even how long a person might have left.
+It’s thought that our appearance reflects what is going on inside the body.
+So, if someone looks quite healthy on the outside, there’s a good chance that the person is healthy on the inside as well.
+There are exceptions, of course, but it’s generally true whether you’re looking at animals or humans.

-As you can see, most people’s biological age closely matched their chronological age (38), but there were a few outliers.
+As you can see though, most people’s biological age closely matched their chronological age (38), but there were a few outliers.

-Inspiration from people who are looking younger than their age
+Inspiration from people who look younger than their age and remain healthy

-Do you know anyone who looks very young for their age?
-And do you think your diet has slowed down ageing for you?
+My questions to you: Do you know anyone who looks very young for their age?
+And do you think your diet has slowed down aging for you?

 People age at wildly different rates, study finds (CBS MORNING SHOW)